yomidevs/local-audio-yomichan/README.md

 cd local-audio-yomichan

 # You must fill `plugin/user_files` with the audio files, like with step 3 of the main instructions.
-# If you are on a *unix OS and you have already setup the Anki add-on, you can run the commands below:
+# If you are on a *unix OS and you have already setup the Anki add-on, you can run the command below:
 ln -s ~/.local/share/Anki2/addons21/1045800357/user_files ./plugin/user_files

 # After filling in `plugin/user_files` with the audio files, you can now run the server.
-# Ensure you have python 3.10.6 or above.
+# Ensure you have python 3.9 or above.
 python3 run_server.py
 ```